wwerther/Wordpress-GPX-Plugin/README.markdown

 * display="heartrate cadence elevation speed"
 * dashstyle\_(heartrate|cadence|elevation|speed) = (Solid, ShortDash, ShortDot, ShortDashDot, ShortDashDotDot, Dot, Dash, LongDash, DashDot, LongDashDot, LongDashDotDot) defaults to solid, except heartrate=shortdot
 * seriestype\_(heartrate|cadence|elevation|speed) = (area, areaspline, bar, column, line, pie, scatter, spline) defaults to spline, except for elevation=areaspline
+* render = (flot,highcharts) default is flot
 * debug \-\> If this is present the PHP-module put some more information into the HTML-file

 ## Frequently Asked Questions ##

 ### Where do I get the development-version? ###

+There are several ways.
+You can download it from (http://plugins.svn.wordpress.org/gpx2chart/trunk/) or use the prepacked version from Wordpress when selecting "other versions" => development version.
+This will represent a more or less stable release.
-I use git for my own development.
-You can find the Trunk-version on [GitHub](https://github.com/wwerther/Wordpress-GPX-Plugin).
-It includes also the scripts to update the subversion-directory on wordpress.
+If you really want to use the bleeding-edge you need to download from [GitHub](https://github.com/wwerther/Wordpress-GPX-Plugin).
+My primary development is done on this plattform.
+I've also added a scripts to update the subversion-directory on wordpress.
+So the different steps are: local copy on my computer \-\> github \-\> wordpress-svn trunk \-\> wordpress-svn tag tagged versions on github have the same code-base like wordpress tags.

 ### Are there known bugs? ###